Roza Robota: Auschwitz

-Robota and three other women – Ala Gertner, Ester Wajcblum, and Regina Safirsztajn – were arrested by the Gestapo and tortured in the infamous Bloc 23 but they refused to reveal the names of others who participated in the smuggling operation.
+Robota and three other women – Ala Gertner, Ester Wajcblum, and Regina Safirsztajn – were arrested by the Gestapo and severely tortured in the infamous Bloc 11 but they refused to reveal the names of others who participated in the smuggling operation.
 They were hanged on 6 January 1945 – two women at the morning roll-call assembly, two others in the evening.
 Robota was 23 years old.
-According to some eyewitness accounts, she and her comrades shouted "Nekamah" ("Vengeance!"), or "Be Strong" to the assembled inmates before they died.
-Some say they shouted, "Chazak V'amatz" – "Be strong and have courage", the Biblical phrase that God uses to encourage Joshua after the death of Moses.
+According to some eyewitness accounts, she and her comrades shouted "Nekamah" ("Vengeance!") to the assembled inmates before they died.
+Other witnesses state they shouted, "Chazak V'amatz" – "Be strong and have courage", the Biblical phrase that God uses to encourage Joshua after the death of Moses.
 This is also the motto of Hashomer Hatzair, the youth organization to which she belonged.

-The Sonderkommando Revolt caused some 70 fatalities among the SS and kapos and blew the roof off one crematorium, yet the Nazis knew the advancing Russian Army was very close to liberating the camp.
-It was clear to the Nazis that all evidence of the war-time atrocities had to be concealed, so the Germans attempted to destroy the other four crematoria themselves.
+The Sonderkommando Revolt caused some 70 fatalities among the SS and kapos and blew the roof off one crematorium.
+The Nazis knew the advancing Russian Army was very close to liberating the camp.
+It was clear to them that all evidence of the war-time atrocities had to be concealed, so the Germans attempted to destroy the other four crematoria themselves.
+Their partial ruins are preserved today.

 Legacy

 Roza Robota's memory lives on, in the naming of the Roza Robota Gates at Montefiore Randwick (Sydney, Australia).
 This initiative was made possible by Sam Spitzer, a resistance fighter during World War II and now a resident of Sydney.
 He named the gates in honour of his war-time hero, Robota, and his late wife, Margaret.
 Spitzer's sister was in Auschwitz with Robota.

 At Yad Vashem in Jerusalem, a monument was built to honor Robota and the three other executed women.
 It stands in a prime location in the garden.

 In the United States, the Rosa Robota Foundation, Inc., a not-for-profit educational organization in New York State has been active in the dissemination of information and has offered audio-visual presentations to student and civic groups since 1994.
 The Foundation also arranged a fiftieth-anniversary commemoration of the Sonderkommando Revolt at the site of a destroyed crematorium in the Auschwitz Museum.
-Another commemorative event is planned to take place in Auschwitz in October, 2023.
+Another commemorative was scheduled to take place in Auschwitz in October, 2023, but permission to hold event at the Auschwitz Museum was denied by the current Director for no known valid reason.